AnirudhBhat/anirudhbhat.github.com/hello-automattic.markdown

 <p>I've been following Automattic since long time and have read your blogs and watched Matt Mullenweg's interviews.
 Every time i read one of your blogs or use your product my interest to join Automattic has only been increasing</p>

-<p>I will give you 3 reasons for hiring me, i will explain my motivation, and i will list the projects that i have worked on</p>
+<p>I will give you 3 reasons for hiring me, i will explain my motivation, and i will list the relevant projects that i have worked on</p>

 *First*, I can write clean code that solves complex problems.
 I always believe that design patterns, SOLID principles and architecture are far more important than the technology or the language we use to solve the problem.
 I like to keep things as boring and simple as possible.
 Technology is a means and not an end.